samholt/L2MAC/docs/guide/get_started/configuration/llm_api_configuration.md

 1. **Initialize Configuration**:

-   - Execute `l2mac --init-config` to generate `~/.l2mac/config.yaml`.
+   - Execute `l2mac --init-config ""` to generate `~/.l2mac/config.yaml`.
 Edit this file with your API configuration to avoid accidentally sharing your API key.

 2. **Edit Configuration**: